apnadkarni/blt/doc/drawerset.rst

     refer to more than one drawer.
 Tags should not be the same as labels or the non-numeric indices.
 The default is "".

-  **-takefocus** *bool*
+  **-takefocus** *boolean*
     Provides information used when moving the focus from window to window via keyboard traversal (e.g., Tab and Shift-Tab).
-If *bool* is "0", this means that this grip window should be skipped entirely during keyboard traversal.
-"1" means that the this drawer's grip window should always receive the input focus.
+If *boolean* is "0", this means that this handle window should be skipped entirely during keyboard traversal.
+"1" means that the this drawer's handle window should always receive the input focus.
 An empty value means that the traversal scripts make the decision whether to focus on the window.
     The default is "".